flatironinstitute/finufft/docs/tutorial/inv1d2.rst

 .. _inv1d2:

-Fitting a Fourier series to scattered samples: inverse 1D type 2 NUFFT
+Inverse 1D type 2 NUFFT: fitting a Fourier series to scattered samples
 ======================================================================

 This tutorial demonstrates inversion of the NUFFT using an iterative